OtakuSquirrel/HMLink/README.md

 ## BUG

 Bug in `Houdini 21.0.512`, Do not use this houdini version.
+Fixed in `Houdini 21.0.519`